 |A4: Core Service - Create plans to direct management of state land and water.|

-Target #1: Continue work on plans that direct the management of state lands and waters, including the classification of land for settlement (for future municipal entitlements or land sales) or to support other forms of development (agriculture, forestry, mineral dev
+Target #1: Continue work on plans that direct the management of state lands and waters, including the classification of land for settlement (for future municipal entitlements or land sales) or to support other forms of development (ag., forestry, mineral dev).

 The classification or reclassification of state lands that results from the adoption of plans varies significantly each year due to the length of time it takes to prepare land use plans, complexity of the issues raised and the public process.
 There are also often substantial differences in area plans between the acres classified for settlement or other disposal categories depending on the nature and resources of an area.